Intel-bigdata/OAP/docs/OAP-User-Guide.md

 > spark.sql("create oindex index1 on oap_test (a)")
 ```
 ###
-Use SHOW OINDEX command to show all the created indexes on a specified table.
+Use SHOW OINDEX command to show all the created indexs on a specified table.
 For example,
 ```
 > spark.sql("show oindex from oap_test").show()
 ```